dgc-network/dgc-theme/readme.txt

 Works perfect with WooCommerce till version 3.4

-Fruitful PRO – WordPress responsive theme contains all the options of FREE version plus more options like ability to change width for container grid and support latest WooCommerce version.
+dgc PRO – WordPress responsive theme contains all the options of FREE version plus more options like ability to change width for container grid and support latest WooCommerce version.

-Find all the details by link https://fruitfulcode.com/product/fruitful-pro
+Find all the details by link https://dgc-network.com/product/dgc-pro

 Thank you.